nkrivenko/vrpark-token/README.md

 1. Create a `VrParkToken` instance.
 2. Create an `ExchangeInteractor` instance.
 3. Create a `VrParkIcoStep` instance using previously created token and oracle instances as corresponding parameters.
-4. Add address of `VrParkIcoStep` instance as a minter.
+4. Add address of `VrParkIcoStep` instance as a minter using token's `addMinter` function.